nurkert/porticle-gun/README.md

 /porticlegun reload
 ```

-The reload subcommand requires the `porticlegun.command.reload` permission (granted to server operators by default).
+The reload subcommand requires the `porticlegun.admin` permission (granted to server operators by default).